 - Email (required) - The email address where the invite will be sent

 - Starting URL (dropdown menu, default: Studio) - Designates what part of the Org the invitee will be taken to upon first logging in.
-Options are Studio, Console, and Portal.
+Options are Studio, Console, Portal, and Agent Console.

-- User Variables (optional) - Defines what (if any) User Variables (and their associated values) will be associated with the invitee's account.
-User Variables serve as an additional means of security, as they limit access to Portal Pages to only users associated with precisely-matching pairs of User Variables and values.
-For more on how to implement this added layer of security, check out documentation on the Portal Builder.
-Note: User Variables and their associated values are case-sensitive.
+- User Variables (optional)- Defines what (if any) User Variables (and their associated values) will be associated with the invitee's account.
+User Variables can serve as an additional means of security to limit which roles have access to certain Portals.
+Note: variables are case-sensitive.